Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3)

 where $r_{\phi_{r}\theta_{r}\rho_{r}}^{\theta \ -1}$ and $r_{\phi_{r}\theta_{r}\rho_{r}}^{\phi \ -1}$ are angle displacements induced by $r_{\phi_{r}\theta_{r}\rho_{r}}^{ -1}$.
-We see that \eqref{eq:sphericalConvRectangle} is equivalent to \eqref{eq:sphericalConv} and \eqref{eq:sphericalConvEuler}, but described in terms of the polar angle $\theta_{u}$ and azimuthal angle $\phi_{u}$ on which we want to evaluate the output of the convolution.
-Thus, we moved from a description given entirely in the realm of the rotation group $\SO3$, to a description given in term of the specific coordinates that describe a point in the spherical coordinate system \eqref{eq:sphericalPoint}.
-It is important to note that we have parametrized the rotation operations on polar and azimuth angles, namely $r_{\phi_{r}\theta_{r}\rho_{r}}^{\theta}$ and $r_{\phi_{r}\theta_{r}\rho_{r}}^{\phi}$, in terms of the Euler angles.
-This allows us to carry out the integral in \eqref{eq:sphericalConvRectangle}.
-Note that, since the integration is with respect to the element of the group $r$ in \eqref{eq:sphericalConv}, then it becomes an integral with respect to the parameters $\theta_{r},\phi_{r},\rho_{r}$ that characterize this rotation element.
+We see that \eqref{eq:sphericalConvRectangle} is equivalent to \eqref{eq:sphericalConv} and \eqref{eq:sphericalConvEuler}, but described in terms of the polar angle $\theta_{u}$ and the azimuthal angle $\phi_{u}$ on which we can evaluate the output of spherical convolution mathematically.
+That is, we move from a description given entirely in the realm of rotation group $\SO3$ to a description given by specific angular variables in the spherical coordinate system [cf. \eqref{eq:sphericalPoint}].
+It is important because this allows us to carry out the integral of the spherical convolution explicitly, serving for the stability analysis in the following sections.

 \begin{remark}[Group convolution] \normalfont Convolution operations can be formally defined with respect to any group that is applicable to the space on which the convolving signals are defined.
-That is, let $x,h:\mbX \to \reals$ be two signals mapping some space $\mbX$ into the real line, and let $\mathsf{G} = \mathsf{G}(\mbX, \circ)$ be a group whose elements $g \in \mathsf{G}$ are defined over $\mbX$, whose binary operation we denote by $\circ$ and where $g^{-1} \in \mathsf{G}$ is the inverse element.
-Then, the convolution operation $\ast_{\mathsf{G}}$ is generically defined as
+That is, let $x,h:\mbX \to \reals$ be two signals mapping some space $\mbX$ into the real line, and let $\mathsf{G} = \mathsf{G}(\mbX, \circ)$ be a group where the element $g \in \mathsf{G}$ is defined over $\mbX$, $\circ$ is the binary operation, and $g^{-1} \in \mathsf{G}$ is the inverse element.
+The convolution operation $\ast_{\mathsf{G}}$ is generically defined as

-for $u, u_{0} \in \mbX$.
-The spherical convolution \eqref{eq:sphericalConv} is one instance of a group convolution, for $\mathsf{G} = \SO3$.
-Another example is the regular convolution, which is defined over the group of translations.
-We note that many of the results derived in this work are applicable to generic group convolutions as well, see \cite{Mallat12-Scattering} for details. \end{remark}
+with $u, u_{0} \in \mbX$.
+The spherical convolution \eqref{eq:sphericalConv} is one instance of the group convolution for $\mathsf{G} = \SO3$.
+Another example is the regular convolution defined over the group of translations.
+We remark that many of the results derived in this work are applicable to generic group convolutions---see \cite{Mallat12-Scattering} for details. \end{remark}